 This series of guides is designed to help independent advocates understand the key duties towards and entitlements of children and young people set out in the Children Act 1989.

 Guide 1 introduces the key principles of the Children Act 1989 and provides a useful, high-level overview of the key provisions.
-It also includes an infographic mapping out regulations and statutory guidance associated with the Act.
+It also includes an infographic mapping out some of the core regulations and statutory guidance associated with the Act.

 Guide 2 focuses on the rights of care experienced children and young people to see and spend time with their families and other people who are important to them, and the corresponding duties of local authorities.
 The guide summaries key provisions that support continued relationships between sisters and brothers, duties towards care leavers, statutory requirements for ‘stopping contact’ and more.
 It also contains a visual map to relevant legislation and supporting statutory guidance.